Chart Color Schemes

 Auburn's residents are extremely healthy with both young and old age cohorts seeing low prevalence of common health conditions

 Analysis of health metrics shows strong performance throughout Auburn.
-Mortality rates and chronic condition prevalence were low across both young and old age cohorts.
-Private health cover was found to be extremely low at approximately 45% of the total population (~19,680 people), compared to 59.9% across Greater Sydney and a national average of 55.7%.
+Based on AreaSearch's assessment, mortality rates and chronic condition prevalence were low across both young and old age cohorts.
+The rate of private health cover was found to be extremely low at approximately 45% of the total population (around 19,680 people), compared to 59.9% across Greater Sydney and a national average of 55.7%.

-The most common medical conditions were diabetes (4.8%) and arthritis (3.9%).
-84.1% of residents declared themselves completely clear of medical ailments, compared to 74.6% in Greater Sydney.
-Auburn has 11.3% of residents aged 65 and over (4,993 people), lower than the 15.4% in Greater Sydney.
+Diabetes and arthritis were the most common medical conditions in the area, impacting 4.8 and 3.9% of residents respectively.
+A total of 84.1% of residents declared themselves completely clear of medical ailments, compared to 74.6% across Greater Sydney.
+The area has 11.4% of residents aged 65 and over (around 5,037 people), which is lower than the 15.4% in Greater Sydney.
 Health outcomes among seniors are particularly strong, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health